barstoolbluz/postgres-metabase/README.md

 3. **Service startup problems**:
    - Ensure ports aren't already in use by other services
-   - Check logs with `journalctl` or system logging tools
+   - Running `flox services logs postgres` could help with this

 4. **Dataset loading issues**:
-   - If the `fetch` command fails, check your internet connection
+   - If the `fetch` command fails, check your internet connection?
-   - Ensure you have sufficient disk space for the dataset
+   - Make you have sufficient disk space (~7.1GB) for the dataset
    - If the `populate` command fails, verify that PostgreSQL is running
-   - Check permissions on the downloaded CSV file
+   - Check permissions on the downloaded CSV file?

 ## 💻 System Compatibility

-This works on:
+Our environment works on:
 - macOS (ARM64, x86_64)
 - Linux (ARM64, x86_64)

-## 🔒 Security Considerations

-- PostgreSQL configuration is stored with limited permissions
-- Passwords are masked in the terminal UI during configuration
-- Socket directories have 700 permissions for secure access
-- Be mindful that connection details are stored in configuration files in your environment

 ## About Flox